SeanatLBC/Ethereum/README.md

 MEWConnect (A great way to manage your ETH wallets and interact with ETH DAPPS):  https://mewconnect.myetherwallet.com/#/

+MetaMask (A great wallet for ETH and dAPP's that can sit on your browser):  https://metamask.io/

 How to CANCEL a Pending ETH Transaction:  https://info.etherscan.com/how-to-cancel-ethereum-pending-transactions/#replacing-cancel-pending-transactions

 How to CHECK TOKEN BALANCES on your Ethereum Address:  https://info.etherscan.com/token-balance-checker/